ZygoOoade/Statistics_on_prompts/README.md

 ```
 This makes it possible to give LLM an exercise from the data as input.

+### Extract the LLM response and store it in a csv file
 Then we retrieve the solution proposed by the model :

 ```